 Dekton care and maintenance

-One of the many advantages of Dekton worktops are their effortless upkeep—they requires no maintenance while offering exceptional resistance to stains, scratches, abrasions, and high temperatures.
-In other words, they practically takes care of themselves.
+One of the many advantages of Dekton worktops is their effortless upkeep – they require no maintenance while offering exceptional resistance to stains, scratches, abrasions and high temperatures.
+In other words, they practically take care of themselves.

 That said, following a few simple Dekton care guidelines will help ensure your worktop remains in pristine condition for years to come.

-Follow these easy steps to maintain your Dekton surface, keep it hygienically clean and looking as good as new.
+Follow these easy steps to maintain your Dekton surface and keep it hygienically clean and looking as good as new.

 How to clean Dekton worktops